elixir-europe/rdmkit/pages/contribute/working_with_git.md

 ### Run using Docker

 1. If not already installed on your machine, install Docker.
-From the root of the ``rdmkit`` directory, run the following command:
+From the root of the ``rdmkit`` directory, run the following ``bash`` command :
     ```
     ./docker_startup.sh
     ```
+If ``bash`` is not installed, open the script mentioned above, copy the Docker command and paste it into a terminal.
+This will start the docker container and serve the website locally.

 ### Run using Jekyll directly